stefaleon/Vidly/README.md

 }
 ```

-* In CustomerController.cs, edit the New() action.
+* In CustomersController.cs, edit the New() action.

 ```
 using Vidly.ViewModels;